 the patterns were always there…

-I have spent a lifetime noticing patterns.
-In people, in systems, and occasionally in myself.
+I have spent a lifetime noticing patterns in people, in systems, and occasionally in myself.

 If you are here, you are probably noticing them too.